sap-tutorials/devtoberfest-2022/tutorials/devtoberfest-week-5-codingchallenge/devtoberfest-week-5-codingchallenge.md

 We covered this topic in [the series of presentations during last year's Devtoberfest](https://www.youtube.com/playlist?list=PL6RpkC85SLQA8za7iX9FRzewU7Vs022dl).

-To quickly get the minimum required understanding of geospatial SQL in SAP HANA, you can review these tutorials:
+To quickly get the minimum required understanding of geospatial SQL in SAP HANA, you can go through these tutorials:

 1. [Introduction to SAP HANA Spatial Data Types](https://developers.sap.com/group.hana-aa-spatial-get-started.html)
 2. [Introduction to SAP HANA Spatial Methods](https://developers.sap.com/group.hana-aa-spatial-methods.html)

-You can find some more content in the last step of this document, if you want to learn more.
+Should you want to learn more, then additional content is available in the last step of this document.

 [DONE]
 [ACCORDION-END]